Best CB Antennas 2026

 Do I need a ground plane for CB antennas?

-Magnetic mount vs permanent mount?
+Magnetic mount vs permanent mount - which is better?

 How do I tune a CB antenna?